 List of Economics Formulas

-The term economics signifies how consumption, production, and distribution of goods and services happen in the nation.
-It further indicates how well the individuals and businesses determine the allocation of resources to derive maximum value addition.
-The formulas on economics can be elaborated basis the macroeconomic levels and microeconomic levels.
+The term economics signifies how consumption, production, and distribution of goods and services happen.
+It further indicates how well the individuals and businesses allocate resources to derive maximum value addition.
+The formulas on economics can be elaborated on the macroeconomic and microeconomic levels.

 As per the macroeconomics, the following economics formulas help in understanding the position of the economy as follows: –